Skip to content

 3. Be specific with your tasks.
 Write it down as if you’re giving instructions to a tired and lazy future self.
 “Write Michael an email to schedule a meeting” is specific.
 “Email Michael” is not.

 4. Write down your tasks.
-Studies have shown that your goals are more likely to happen when you write them down.
-Write each task in the chat window to keep yourself accountable for it.
+Your goals are more likely to happen when you write them down.
+So write each task in the chat window to keep yourself accountable to it.

-6. Keep your camera turned on.
-This way, you have to be at your desk working.
+5. Keep your partner visible so you remember someone's working with you.
+And keep your camera turned on.
+This way, you have to be at your desk working instead of going to the water cooler and not returning.
 Keeping your camera on also helps your partner to stay accountable.

-7. Use Focusmate for your most important tasks.
+6. Use Focusmate for your most important tasks.
 Ask yourself: If I could only do one thing today, what would it be?
-Do that task.
+Use Focusmate for that task.

 Productivity